 Trying to choose between a motorhome or a caravan?
-In this post, you'll find pros vs cons of each and help deciding which is better for YOU!
+In this post, you'll find pros vs cons of buying a caravan or motorhome and help deciding which is better for YOU!

 Caravan or Motorhome- which is better?
 It's an excellent question and one we get asked all the time.